This is a classic pattern. One still in use today. It induces a set of leads and prospects to take action to buy. Image by: The Literary Digest

 Good copy shares two characteristics: it gets your interest and motivates you to do something — such as making that click to a landing page.

-Module 5: The Power of Stories, Myths and Archetypes
+Module 5: Punch Through the Noise with Stories, Myths and Archetypes

 Apple's 1984 Super Bowl Commercial

 In the age of machine learning and technological disruption, it's easy to assume all is new and original.
 Not so.
 Some things are timeless — a pattern that repeats with slight differences each generation.